 The Feldenkrais Method

 The Feldenkrais Method is a remarkable approach to human movement, learning and change originally developed by Moshe Feldenkrais.
 The method is based on sound principles of physics, neurology and physiology, and the conditions under which the nervous system learns best.
-Feldenkrais (sometimes called Feldenkrais therapy) is recognized for the strategies it employs to improve posture, flexibility, coordination, athletic and artistic ability and to help those with restricted movement, chronic pain and tension (including back pain and other common ailments), as well as neurological, developmental and psychological problems.
+The Feldenkrais Method is recognized for the strategies it employs to improve posture, flexibility, coordination, balance, athletic and artistic ability and to help those with restricted movement, chronic pain and tension (including back pain and other common ailments), as well as neurological, developmental and psychological problems ( including stress)

 Feldenkrais is taught in two complimentary formats: